jperez0630/marinerds/pages/Keeping tabs on the Pitching staff/June 6th, 2024.md

         player_name, pitch_name
 ```

-## Recap<br>
+## Recap<br><br>

 ### Starter<br>
 Bryan Woo Tang Clan, once again, was nothing to fuck with.
 He threw 67% 4-Seam Fastballs, averaging 94.3, bottoming out at 92.7 and topping out at 96.
 The majority of his pitches were located in the upper portion of the strike zone.
 It's interesting to see how little he is moving his 4-seamer around.
 Despite this, it was only hit into play 12.28%.
-The only other pitch thrown with any major statistical significance was his 2-Seamer.
-That pitch ended up in the center of the plate 21% of the time; therefore, it was hit into play at a higher rate than the 4-Seamer, which makes since as it's intended to induce ground balls.
+The only other pitch thrown with any major statistical significance was his Sinker.
+That pitch ended up in the center of the plate 21% of the time, resulted in just as many fly balls as ground balls,  so it seems he needs to work on getting it to bite a little bit more to be a more effective pitch.

 <DataTable data={pitch_type_perc} groupBy=player_name groupsOpen=false>
  	<Column id=player_name/>